athena-labz/athena/README.md

 This means that the signature can be used to prove someone agreed with a determined contract.

-In our example, Alice would first create an accusation contract.
-Let’s suppose she uses Charlie, Daniel and Emma public keys as the list of judges.
+In our example, Alice would first create an `Accusation Contract`.

+She uses Charlie, Daniel and Emma public keys as the list of judges.

+She uses the following inputs to create the contract:
-Additionally, let’s say the inputs are `“Was a book actually written and delivered?”`, `“Did it have more than 200 pages”` and `“Was the client collaborative, providing any information needed?”`.
-Lastly, let’s say the logic written was the following:
+  - `“Was a book actually written and delivered?”`
+  - `“Did it have more than 200 pages”`
+  - `“Was the client collaborative, providing any information needed?”`

+The logic is codified below.

 ```haskell
 type ClientTokens = Int